top of page

 • 5 min read

-This is way more than a textbook describing some hypothetical frameworks and methodologies - it really is my attempt to help you navigate uncertainty and I wanted it to be crammed with real life examples and tools.
-To be honest, it's become a bit of a game production bible in a way, as to talk about how to mitigate risks and deal with issues, you have to cover the entire gamut of game development.
+This book is more than just a textbook filled with theoretical frameworks and methodologies.
+It aims to help you navigate uncertainty in game development.
+I wanted it to be packed with real-life examples and practical tools.
+In many ways, it has become a game production bible.
+To effectively discuss how to mitigate risks and tackle issues, we must cover the entire spectrum of game development.

 Table of Contents